nattonge/secondarypreregistration/README.md

 https://osf.io/x4gzt/

-and find the arxiv preprint (a detailed and informative tutorial) here
+and find the arxiv preprint (a detailed and informative tutorial) here:

 https://psyarxiv.com/hvfmr/